 eduroam in Australia and New Zealand (eduroam AU)

-AARNet is the roaming operator for the eduroam AU federation.
-AARNet provides the infrastructure and necessary administration to allow Australian higher education and research institutions to participate in eduroam nationally and globally.
+AARNet is the roaming operator for the eduroam AU service.
+AARNet provides the infrastructure and necessary administration to allow Australian and New Zealand higher education and research institutions to participate in eduroam nationally and globally.

 Where is eduroam?

-View the eduroam location map to find out which institutions in Australia and New Zealand provide eduroam wireless internet access for eligible users.
+View the eduroam location map to find out which institutions in Australia and New Zealand provide eduroam wireless internet access for visitors from other eduroam-participating instititutions.

 Who can use eduroam?